Here are some of things you can do with an M.S. in Range Management:

-Head Faculty Advisor: Professor of the Graduate School James Bartolome
+Head Faculty Advisor and primary contact: Professor of the Graduate School James Bartolome

 Consists of 20 semester units of upper division and graduate courses, at least 8 of which must be in graduate-level courses in the major subject.
 A substantial part of the coursework will be designed to acquire in-depth knowledge relevant to the thesis.
 Before starting thesis research, the student must have a research plan approved by the guiding professor and the graduate advisor.
 The thesis may be on any subject selected by the student with the approval of the chair of the graduate advisors and the Graduate Division.

 Consists of 24 semester units of upper division and graduate courses, at least 12 of which must be in graduate-level courses in the major subject.
 This plan requires that students pass a comprehensive oral exam before the degree can be awarded.
 The examination will emphasize the student’s program of graduate study, but the student must also demonstrate an understanding of other principles and issues related to the study of Range Management.